-If you find another user with a suspiciously similar username bidding on an auction, and you have reason to believe they are attempting to impersonate you, please report them immediately to administrators or the artist themselves.
+- If you find another user with a suspiciously similar username bidding on an auction, and you have reason to believe they are attempting to impersonate you, please report them immediately to an admin or the artist themselves.
 This only really applies to specific or well-known usernames.

-While the artist can make changes to an auction while it’s running, they cannot change the specifics a reasonable amount in an attempt to swindle the bidders.
-If you have reason to believe the artist edited their auction details mid-run to try and scam users, please report it to administration.
+- While the artist can make changes to an auction while it's running, they cannot change the specifics a reasonable amount in an attempt to swindle the bidders.
+If you have reason to believe the artist edited their auction details mid-run to try and scam users, please report it to an admin.
 If we find that they have, they may have action taken against them.

 The Transaction stage covers issues which arise before payment has been sent.

 You are never required to use any method of communication outside of the site's PM system.
 You can request to communicate outside the site, and if both agree to that, then it is perfectly fine.
 If one party refuses to speak outside of the site, then both users must use the site's PM system to communicate.

 Please keep in mind that communication outside of the site is not regulated, and under certain circumstances may not be used as viable evidence during a conflict.
 If you feel the other user could be shady for any reason, using the site's PM system is the safest option.

 - Before payment is sent, the artist may cancel the entire auction for almost any reason.
 They may also move to the next in line, or anywhere in line, without your consent.
 This changes after payment, but before then, it's at the artist discretion and choice.